-Update 13.6.20 17:08 : following feedback, I recognise that these statues represent something sinister to people of colour.
+Update 13.6.20 17:08 : following feedback from readers, I recognise that these statues represent something sinister to people of colour.
 The fact I hadn’t considered this is indicative of how entrenched racism is.
 We have all breathed in the air of a society that is inherently racist and are therefore affected.
 Perhaps statues should be replaced with something that recognises and validates the hurt and pain caused allowing everyone to process, rather than project, and reminds us of how easy it is to slip into darkness.
 Our job is to raise our own awareness and examine things we, unquestioningly, hold true.

 Social media is awash with images of statues to people described as slave traders, warmongers and racists pulled down, destroyed and disposed of.
 Angry tweets call for the removal of place names that preserve the memory of people from a painful past.
 These recent events have been triggered by the murder of George Floyd and the rise of the #BlackLivesMatter movement.
 The anger is righteous and palpable.
 But these actions are likely to lead to the opposite of peace and equality and generate further violence and hatred.